Waorani people: Worldview

 Plants, especially trees, continue to hold an important interest for the Waorani.
 Their store of botanical knowledge is extensive, ranging from knowledge of materials to poisons to hallucinogens to medicines.
 They also relate plants to their own experiences, particularly that of growing.
 Certain kinds of tree are considered auspicious by the Waorani.
 Canopy trees, with their distinctly colored young leaves and striking transformation as they mature to towering giants, are "admired for their solitary character... as well as for their profuse entanglement" with other plants.
 Other significant trees are the pioneer species of the peach palm (used for making spears and blowguns, as well as for fruit), and fast-growing balsa wood, used for ceremonial purposes.
 Peach palm trees are associated with past settlements and the ancestors who live there.

 Shamanic ethnomedicine uses the ayahuasca beverage and a newly identified mushroom (Dictyonema huaorani) with the analogous substance of Psilocybe genus.

-As with many peoples, the Waorani maintain a strong in-group/out-group distinction, between Waorani (people who are kin), Waoroni (others in their culture who are unrelated) and Cowodi.
 The use of Waorani as a term for their entire culture emerged in the last fifty years in a process of ethnogenesis.
 This was accelerated by the creation of ONHAE, a radio service, and a soccer league.